This is guidance we give to specifiers and architects on how to choose environmentally sound performance paint. Read on to find out why:

 The paint industry is rich in Greenwash.
 The prefix ‘Eco’ works overtime and features on just about every tin of paint that has fewer VOCs than the industry average of 20 years ago.
 So common is the use of the word that it is now virtually, in paint terms, meaningless.

-Those who have a belief in ‘green’ products will be saddened by the fact that nearly every manufacture, traditional or ‘green’, is guilty of misleading users about the levels of VOCs their paints contain.
+Those who have a belief in ‘green’ products will be saddened by the fact that nearly every manufacturer, traditional or ‘green’, is guilty of misleading users about the levels of VOCs their paints contain.
 Particularly vexing is the use of the expression ‘Zero VOCs’ when an analysis of the contents will, with few exceptions, reveal their presence – however small in quantity.

 Customers will be equally dismayed by misleading terminology.
 ‘Natural’ and “Nature” in particular are words with a myriad of interpretations.
 ‘Natural’ (or Nature) doesn’t always mean that a material has a low environmental impact or is non-toxic – for example, gum turpentine is often described as ‘natural’ but it is significantly toxic to people who use it.
 Nature doesn’t mean it was sourced from sustainable sources without harm to the environment.